DJFPaul/grandMA2-Chataigne-Module/README.md

 To create / manage a user account in MA2, go to `Setup > Console > User & Profiles Setup`.
 <img width="520" alt="image" src="https://github.com/user-attachments/assets/d5903138-d628-4ef3-9e6e-2ec3bc138a89" />

-Please note that the password field in the Module needs to be a MD5 hash of the password you set in MA2.
-You can use any [MD5 hash generator](https://www.md5hashgenerator.com) to generate the hash of the password.
-(Careful not to include extra spaces!)

 In this section you can also later monitor / verify that the module is connected correctly.
 <img width="520" alt="image" src="https://github.com/user-attachments/assets/c7c80507-b330-4dea-ab0d-9410dc9984af" />
 This should change from `guest` to your configured user, when the module logs into the session.